-Low back conditions that are common causes of leg pain and/or foot pain are outlined below.
+Low back conditions that are common causes of leg pain and/or foot pain—and associated neurological symptoms such as numbness or foot drop—are outlined below.

 Lumbar Degenerative Disc Disease